intellerce/controlanimate/README.md

 - Make sure you have Anaconda installed (https://www.anaconda.com/download).
 - Also make sure that FFMPEG is properly installed and set up (you can follow these guides for the installation:
 ["Guide 1"](https://ubuntuhandbook.org/index.php/2023/03/ffmpeg-6-0-released-how-to-install-in-ubuntu-22-04-20-04/safest-way-to-install-latest-stable-ffmpeg-4-3-on-ubuntu-20-04-ppa-not-wor) and if there are still issues this:
-["Guide 2"](https://community.wolfram.com/groups/-/m/t/2188963) - You can set the FFMPEG path in the configs/prompts yamls files)
+["Guide 2"](https://community.wolfram.com/groups/-/m/t/2188963) - You can set the FFMPEG path in the configs/prompts yaml files)

 ```
 git clone git@github.com:intellerce/controlanimate.git